Early Life and Education of Bill Maher: A Complete Timeline

 January 20, 1956: Bill Maher Born

-On January 20, 1956, William "Bill" Maher was born.
-He is an American comedian, writer, producer, political commentator, actor, and television host.
+On January 20, 1956, William Maher was born.
+He is known as an American comedian, writer, producer, political commentator, actor, and television host.

-In 1974, Maher graduated from Pascack Hills High School in Montvale.
+In 1974, Bill Maher graduated from Pascack Hills High School in Montvale.

-In 1978, Maher graduated from Cornell University with degrees in English and history.
+In 1978, Bill Maher graduated from Cornell University with degrees in English and history.

-In 1997, Maher joined the board of PETA, supporting animal rights.
+In 1997, Maher joined the board of PETA, showing his support for animal rights.

-On October 19, 2007, Bill Maher confronted and had 9/11 truthers ejected from his show audience after they disrupted the live broadcast.
-The incident received significant media attention.
+On October 19, 2007, Bill Maher confronted and ejected 9/11 truthers from his show audience after they repeatedly disrupted the live broadcast.
+This incident garnered media attention and praise from Fox News talk show host John Gibson.

 In his 2008 feature film Religulous, Bill Maher refers to himself as agnostic.